ATechnocratis/NativeTreeTabs/README.md

     - Drag outside of tree
     - Children (descendants) follow parent tab
   - **Session Restore friendly**
-      - Saves the tree structure
+      - Saves the tree structure and the Tab panels
   - **Customizable**
       - Search for `treeTabs.` in `about:config`.
       - Change tab style and margins